Sinking of RMS Lusitania: Sinking

 U-20 surfaced again at 12:45 as visibility was now excellent.
 At 13:20, something was sighted and Schwieger was summoned to the conning tower: at first it appeared to be several ships because of the number of funnels and masts, but this resolved into one large steamer appearing over the horizon.
-At 13:25, the submarine submerged to periscope depth of 11 m and set a course to intercept the liner at her maximum submerged speed of 9 knots.
+At 13:25, the submarine submerged to periscope depth of 6 fathom and set a course to intercept the liner at her maximum submerged speed of 9 knots.
 When the ships had closed to 2 nmi Lusitania turned away, Schwieger feared he had lost his target, but she turned again, this time onto a near ideal course to bring her into position for an attack.
-At 14:10, with the target at 700 m range he ordered one gyroscopic torpedo to be fired, set to run at a depth of 3 m.
+At 14:10, with the target at a 700 m range, he ordered one gyroscopic torpedo to be fired, set to run at a depth of 2 fathom.
 According to Schwieger, he did not know the identity of the ship before he attacked, only that it was a large passenger ship.
 In his career, he launched several attacks without identifying his target, including a later attack on where he broke orders prohibiting attacking passenger vessels.
 Schwieger also misjudged the ship's speed to be 20 knots, but unfortunately for Lusitania, this offset another error he had made in the angle of attack.
 The torpedo was now on course to strike the ship in around a minute.

 On board Lusitania, Leslie Morton, an eighteen-year-old lookout at the bow, who survived the sinking, had spotted thin lines of foam racing toward the ship.
 He shouted, "Torpedoes coming on the starboard side!" through a megaphone, thinking the bubbles came from two projectiles, not one.
+Upon impact, he describes: "I saw the torpedo coming, a white streak about two feet below the surface.
+It struck just below the bridge.
+There was a muffled explosion, and a cloud of coal dust and steam shot up.
+Then, almost instantly, there came a second explosion—far greater, more shattering.
+The ship trembled like a living thing."
 Schwieger's log entries attest that he launched only one torpedo.
 Some doubt the validity of this claim, contending that the German government subsequently altered the published fair copy of Schwieger's log, but accounts from other U-20 crew members corroborate it.
 The entries were also consistent with intercepted radio reports sent to Germany by U-20 once she had returned to the North Sea, before any possibility of an official cover-up.
-Upon impact, he describes: “I saw the torpedo coming, a white streak about two feet below the surface.
-It struck just below the bridge.
-There was a muffled explosion, and a cloud of coal dust and steam shot up.
-Then, almost instantly, there came a second explosion—far greater, more shattering.
-The ship trembled like a living thing.”